Buying Houses at Auction

-Register for the auction.
 Like live auctions, you have to register before you are allowed to bid online.
-The majority of online auction sites will require you to show that you are serious about buying by requiring a refundable deposit.
+Most online auction sites will require you to show that you are serious about buying by requiring a refundable deposit.

-It will take some time, but go through all the documents available, so you get a clear understanding of the process and the properties.
+It will take some time, but go through all the documents available so you get a clear understanding of the process and the properties.
 It is wise to go beyond what is provided by the site as well.

 Online auctions allow Realtors to make a commission from the sale, so they are likely to be more motivated to assist you in your research.

-Get your financial information together.
-Once you win the auction the process will go quickly, so you want to be prepared.
+Once you win the auction, the process will go quickly, so you want to be prepared.
 Gather all the documentation for your purchase before you start bidding.

 If you are bidding under a different entity, like a Limited Liability Corporation (LLC), make sure you have the necessary documents for that as well.

-Work with a Realtor.
 Because online auctions allow Realtors to get paid for their services, it should be easy to find an experienced agent who will work with you during the auction process.

-An agent that is familiar with the area you are buying can help you see your options clearly and avoid mistakes – saving you money and ensuring you get what you want out of your auction.
+An agent familiar with the area you are buying can help you see your options clearly and avoid mistakes – saving you money and ensuring you get what you want out of your auction.

 Other Important Information About Auctions/Foreclosures

-Depending on where you are located there are different procedures for initiating a foreclosure auction.
-For example, in Massachusetts where I am located, the primary means of foreclosure is non-judicial (No court action).
+Depending on where you are located, there are different procedures for initiating a foreclosure auction.
+For example, in Massachusetts, where I am located, the primary means of foreclosure is non-judicial (No court action).

 With judicial foreclosures, the foreclosing party files a lawsuit in the county where the property is located and requests that the court grant a judgment allowing the house to be sold to satisfy the debt.

 Buyers of foreclosed properties should also understand the owner might not have to move out of the house right immediately after the foreclosure sale.
 Depending laws of the state in which the property is located, the homeowner may stay in the house until the court confirms the sale.

 In some states, the homeowner has the right to live in the house even longer during what’s called the “redemption period.”
 (A redemption period is an amount of time when the foreclosed homeowner gets the right to redeem or repurchase the home after the foreclosure.
 Learn more about the foreclosure redemption period in this article from NOLO.

 Buying a home at a foreclosure auction sounds like an exciting proposition on the surface, especially if you can land a great deal.
 Just don’t fool yourself into believing purchasing at auction doesn’t come without risks.

 Additional Helpful Home Buying Articles

 Read these additional home buying resources to educate yourself about the process of purchasing a house with less stress.
-These articles are written by well know top producing real estate agents and mortgage brokers.
+These articles are written by well know top-producing real estate agents and mortgage brokers.

 Are you thinking of selling your home?
 I have a passion for Real Estate and love to share my marketing expertise!

-I service Real Estate sales in the following Metrowest MA towns: Ashland, Bellingham, Douglas, Framingham, Franklin, Grafton, Holliston, Hopkinton, Hopedale, Medway, Mendon, Milford, Millbury, Millville, Northborough, Northbridge, Shrewsbury, Southborough, Sutton, Wayland, Westborough, Whitinsville, Worcester, Upton and Uxbridge MA.
+I service Real Estate Sales in the following Metrowest MA towns: Ashland, Bellingham, Douglas, Framingham, Franklin, Grafton, Holliston, Hopkinton, Hopedale, Medway, Mendon, Milford, Millbury, Millville, Northborough, Northbridge, Shrewsbury, Southborough, Sutton, Wayland, Westborough, Whitinsville, Worcester, Upton, and Uxbridge MA.